- Applying to study

 Help and advice with administrative matters

-We can help you sort out academic issues such as Special Consideration, Review of Grade and Academic Misconduct.
-Please bring your from and any supporting documentation to your appointment and we can assist you through the process.
+We can help you navigate academic issues such as Special Consideration, Review of Grade and Misconduct.
+Please bring your form and any supporting documentation to your appointment and we can assist you through the process.